Zendevve/ZAML/README.md

 ## ✨ Features

 ### 🎨 **Modern Dark Theme**
 Clean, neutral dark theme designed for focus and clarity.
 Built with Shadcn UI for a professional look.
+Now features a consistent **Right Sidebar** across the dashboard and management pages for quick access to profile stats and news.

 ### 🌍 **Multi-Version WoW Support**
 Manage addons across **all** WoW versions: